 Best Non-Fiction

-Nicola Morgan has produced this guide on life for teens.
+Nicola Morgan has produced this life guide for teens.
 It includes a range of topics, including making friends and keeping friendships strong.
 It also covers bullying and cyber-bullying.

-This is non-fiction that is incredibly useful for teenagers.
+This non-fiction book is incredibly useful for teenagers.
 It can also be read by parents who want to understand their teens better.

 Best Historical Fiction